Lake Sunapee: Facts about Lake Sunapee

 The Sunapee Historical Society published a report in 1968 about Sunapee's golden trout which had a dull silver color like the females most of the year.
-The golden trout were really white trout, but in the fall, their nuptial season, the males turned a flaming color, attracting the name aureolus (golden halo).
-The golden trout had a forked tale rather than the square tail of the brook trout.
+The golden trout were really white trout, but in the fall, their nuptial season, the males turned a flaming color, giving them the name aureolus (golden halo).
+The golden trout had a forked tail rather than the square tail of the brook trout.

 On January 15, 1921, the Lake Sunapee Fish and Game Club was founded.
 Rearing tanks were built at Georges Mills in 1922, and 50,000 land-locked salmon, 12,000 chinook salmon, 10,000 silver trout, and 2,000 brook trout, all fingerlings, were reared and planted.
 By 1940, when the fishery was closed, it had planted 347,403 landlocked and chinook salmon, 196,040 trout, 345,000 mixed trout and salmon, and more than 70 million smelt eggs.

 With the introduction of lake trout into Sunapee, which was believed to be an error, the golden trout were bred out of existence.